spiritualblues/posts/_posts/2025-10-12-django-bulk-update-memory-issue.md

 date: 2025-10-12 23:29 +0100
 ---

 Recently, I had to write a Django migration to update hundreds of thousands of database objects.

+## Loading the data

 With some paper-napkin math I calculated that I can fit all the necessary data in memory, making the migration much simpler than it would have been otherwise.

-I only had to make sure to load only the necessary columns.
+First I had to make sure to load only the necessary columns.
 Django's [`only` queryset method](https://docs.djangoproject.com/en/5.2/ref/models/querysets/#only) came in very handy:

 ```python
 objs_to_update = TheObject.objects.only("id", "field1", "field2", "field3").all()
 ```

-Because I generally don't trust my paper napkin math, I also made sure to log how much memory each of the steps were using:
+Because I generally don't trust my paper-napkin math, I also made sure to log how much memory each of the steps were using:

 ```python